Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 copied, quoted, reused and adapted by third parties with few restrictions.

-## Activities on The Cycle: Frontier Wiki
+## Activities on Bestiary Builder

-In general, this Policy only applies to private information stored or held by The Cycle: Frontier Wiki which is not publicly available.
+In general, this Policy only applies to private information stored or held by Bestiary Builder which is not publicly available.

-Interactions with articles not covered by this Policy include, but are not limited to, aspects of browsing and editing pages, use of the wiki "email user" function, and subscribing and posting to The Cycle:
+Interactions with articles not covered by this Policy include, but are not limited to, aspects of browsing and editing pages, use of the wiki "email user" function, and subscribing and posting to Bestiary Builder hosted email lists.

-Frontier Wiki hosted email lists.
-These interactions may reveal a contributor's IP address, and possibly other personal information, indiscriminately to the general public, or to specific groups of volunteers acting independently of The Cycle: Frontier Wiki.
+These interactions may reveal a contributor's IP address, and possibly other personal information, indiscriminately to the general public, or to specific groups of volunteers acting independently of Bestiary Builder.

-Users may also interact with one another outside of The Cycle: Frontier Wiki, via email, IRC or other chat, or independent websites, and should assess the risks involved, and their personal need for privacy, before using these methods of communication.
+Users may also interact with one another outside of Bestiary Builder, via email, IRC or other chat, or independent websites, and should assess the risks involved, and their personal need for privacy, before using these methods of communication.

 ## User accounts and authorship

-The Cycle: Frontier Wiki does require editors to register with the wiki.
+Bestiary Builder does require editors to register with the wiki.
 Users that do register are identified by their chosen username.
 Users select a password, which is confidential and used to verify the integrity of their account.
 Except insofar as it may be required by law,